cwchentw/lightweight-cms/content/write-posts.md

 Another paragraph with some text.
 ```

-Because of limited page size, we won't repeat the syntax of GFM here.
-Refer to its official spec for more.
+Because of limited page size, we won't repeat syntax of GFM here.
+Refer to its official spec for more information.

 ## Write HTML Posts